 - Supplier qualification processes

 With video conferencing now a mainstay meeting format, let’s explore the pros and cons of Zoom (or Team) meetings vs in-person meetings – and the basics of Zoom etiquette.

 In this best-practice Zoom etiquette article, we’ll also examine the pros and cons of digital training sessions.

 Different types of Virtual Training

 Distance learning, online learning, and “live streamed’ courses

-Online courses – whether the 24/7 variety of self-directed training modules or the ‘live-streamed, virtual classrooms’ – are crucial components for delivering a comprehensive, blended training program.
+Online courses – whether via self-directed training modules or ‘live-streamed, instructor-led virtual classrooms’ – are crucial components for delivering comprehensive, blended training programs.